WeLoTech/aymatic-API/source/index.html.md

 # Introduction

 Welcome to the aymatic API!
-You can use our API to access aymatic API endpoints, which can get information on various cats, kittens, and breeds in our database.
+You can use our API to access aymatic API endpoints, which can mainly create and update videos.

 We have language bindings in Shell (cURL)!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-# Authentication
+# Authentiion

 > To authorize, use this code: